Wendy moved to France in 2005, where she fell in love with everything French.

 - The German Bosch group (the world’s number 1) is based in the Paris region of Saint-Ouen,

-- and the American Delphi (the world’s number 2) is based at Roissy –Paris.
+- The American Delphi (the world’s number 2) is based at Roissy –Paris.

 PSA Peugeot Citroen is a Group with 200 years of industrial history and strong roots in France contributing €4.5 billion to France’s trade balance.